SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-with-comments.md

 > [Comments]
 > Context - Go to Dework and move all tasks to Done that were imported.
 > * Tevo Saks: include new step to check Dework Exporter again.
-If all fund request are 0 it means this was done successfully
+If all fund request are 0 it means this was done successfully (Resolved by Tevo Saks)
 >

+Recheck Dework Exporter.
+If all fund requests are 0 it means all tasks were moved to done and avoids duplicate errors

 **NB!** Only the tasks that are in the Review stage and are audited or have a Fund Request Tag.